hakan-vintercapital/index/index_methodology.md

 ------------------

 Selected exchanges contribute market data to the computation of the BlockchainX indices.
-As of , market data is obtained from the following cryptocurrency exchanges: Bitfinex, OKCoin, Bitstamp, Itbit, Coinbase, Coinbase Pro, Kraken and Gemini.
+As of \today, market data is obtained from the following cryptocurrency exchanges: Bitfinex, OKCoin, Bitstamp, Itbit, Coinbase, Coinbase Pro, Kraken and Gemini.
 For an exchange to be selected as a data contributor it must have: